 However, if you have yet to establish credit, you may need to apply for additional credit.
 In that case, you should open an account, use it and pay it off over a month or two.

 To improve your score, Dosher says you should pay all bills on time on every account and reduce or pay off your balance on credit cards.
+To find out what your score is, use a free credit score checker online.

 “If you use a credit card for the rewards and pay it off in full each month, be careful to pay the balance early before your credit is pulled,” says Moeen-Ziai.
 “Otherwise, it could look as if you have a high balance.”